odemolliens/react-native-netwatch/README.md

 - Log network requests coming from React Native side
 - Log network requests coming from the native side (iOS and Android) (optional)
 - Log Redux actions (optional)
+- Shake the device to display the tool
 - View details of each request/action
-- Export list of requests/actions in CSV
+- Generate and share the list of requests/actions in Excel (XLSX) file
-- Shake the device to display the tool

 ## Example app